Background pattern

 Nebivolol Aurovitas contains sodium

 Nebivolol Aurovitas can be taken before, during, or after meals.
-However, it can also be taken independently of meals.
+But it can also be taken independently of them.
 It is preferable to take the tablet with a little water.

 Treatment of high blood pressure (hypertension):

 • The recommended dose is 5 mg per day (one 5 mg tablet or two 2.5 mg tablets).
-It is preferable to take the dose at the same time every day.
+It is preferable to take the dose always at the same time of day.

-• Patients of advanced age and with renal disorder, will usually start treatment with 2.5 mg per day (half of a 5 mg tablet or one 2.5 mg tablet).
+• Elderly patients and those with kidney problems will normally start treatment with 2.5 mg per day (half a 5 mg tablet or one 2.5 mg tablet).

 • The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
 Occasionally, the optimal effect is not achieved until 4 weeks.